MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.410.md

 (4) *Accounting records.* (i) The accounting records of a guaranty agency must reflect the correct amount of sources and uses of funds under paragraph (a) of this section.

-(ii) A guaranty agency may reverse prior credits to its reserve fund if -
+(ii) A guaranty agency may reverse prior credits to its reserve fund if—

 (A) The agency gives the Secretary prior notice setting forth a detailed justification for the action;